gem/oq-engine/doc/adv-manual/general.rst

 logic tree of the calculation.

-2. When invoked with the `--report` option, it produces a `.rst` report with several important informations about the computation.
+2. When invoked with the `--report` option, it produces a `.rst` report with important information about the computation.
 It is ESSENTIAL in the case of large calculations, since it will give you an idea of the feasibility of the computation without running it.
 Here is an example of usage::